Non-local orbital-free density functional theory incorporating nuclear shell effects

 Of course, there are still many ways to improve the calculations presented in this paper.
 Firstly, while we have used the density distributions from the Kohn-Sham approach to evaluate the kinetic energy density in the non-local OF-DFT, a more consistent way is to use the self-consistent densities determined variationally with the non-local kernels.
 Secondly, one would need to incorporate the spin-orbit and the Coulomb interactions, which we have ignored for simplicity in this paper, into the non-local OF-DFT approaches (as well as pairing for open-shell systems).
 Thirdly, one would need to investigate with the non-local OF-DFT the deformation properties of atomic nuclei, which are closely related to the quantum shell effects.
 Lastly, even though we have assumed a particular dependence of the non-local kernel on the density distribution, its actual form has not yet been known.
 The previous developments and the comparison with experiment may call for other forms of the non-local OF-DFT.
 The machine learning approach may be of help in constructing such forms.
 We leave these to future investigations.

 {\it Acknowledgments.} This work was partly supported by the National Natural Science Foundation of China (Grants Nos.
-12405134, 12141501, 12435006, 12475117, 12175083, 12335002, and 11805078), National Key Laboratory of Neutron Science and Technology NST202401016, National Key R\&D Program of China (Contract No. 2024YFA1612600 and No. 2024YFE0109803), JSPS KAKENHI Grant Number JP23K03414, and the High-performance Computing Platform of Peking University.
+12405134 and 12475117), National Key R\&D Program of China (Contract No. 2024YFA1612600), JSPS KAKENHI Grant Number JP23K03414, and the High-performance Computing Platform of Peking University.

+{\it Data availability.} The data that support the findings of this article are not publicly available.
+The data are available from the authors upon reasonable request.